Are you a Chronicle Lover? Berlin Awaits You

-The Capital of Germany located at the northeastern part, Its worldly known for its beloved country’s emblematic history which until now has its traces that can be found in the City.
+Berlin, The Capital of Germany in the northeastern part, Its worldly known for its beloved country’s emblematic history which until now has its traces that could be found in the City.

-It’s the largest among all of the cities of Germany it’s also covered with numerous parks, forests, gardens, rivers, and lakes.
-It also has a temperate climate like Lugano, a bit glacial in winter and warm in summer.
+It’s the largest among all the cities of Germany it’s also covered with many parks, forests, gardens, rivers, and lakes.
+It also has a temperate climate like Lugano, a bit glacial in winter and warm in summer

 About the People